NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 <div id="ds-dataTip" markdown="1">

-**In practice:** You can be strong in one facet and weak in another.
-For example, sharing code without data provenance may limit reproducibility.
+**In practice:** You can be strong in one facet and weak in another, so reproducibility is usually a work in progress rather than an all-or-nothing goal.
+Start with the weakest link in your workflow; for example, sharing code without data provenance may limit reproducibility even when the analysis itself is well documented.

 </div>